ServiceNow System Administrator Certification Guide

 | Introduction to Development | 10% | Client scripts, UI policies, business rules, update sets |

-Mastering these five domains is your direct route to earning the highly sought-after ServiceNow System Administrator certification.
-Keep this breakdown readily accessible throughout your preparation—it's the most effective way to study smart and strategically.
+Mastering these five domains is your direct route to earning the ServiceNow System Administrator certification.
+Keep this breakdown accessible throughout your preparation.
+It is the most effective way to study and be well-prepared for the current exam.

 Your Step-By-Step Path to CSA Exam Day Success

-The absolute first and non-negotiable step is the completion of the official ServiceNow Fundamentals training course.
-Consider this your intensive boot camp.
-It provides the essential foundational knowledge and hands-on skills that the entire CSA exam is built upon.
-Attempting the exam without this course is akin to building a critical system without a stable foundation – it simply won't stand.
+The first requirement is the completion of the official ServiceNow Fundamentals training course.
+This course acts as your technical boot camp.
+It provides the essential knowledge and hands-on skills that form the base of the CSA exam.
+Trying to take the exam without this course is a mistake.
+The test expects you to understand how the platform works at a functional level, and this class provides that necessary context.

 Registering for Your CSA Exam

-- Online Proctored Exam: This option allows you to take the test remotely from the convenience of your home or office.
-A proctor will monitor you through your webcam to uphold the integrity and security of the exam process.
+- Online Proctored Exam: This choice lets you take the test from your home or office.
+You will need a stable internet connection and a webcam.
+A remote proctor will watch you through the camera to ensure the exam remains secure and fair.

-- In-Person Testing Center: If you thrive in a quiet, structured, and distraction-free environment, you can book a slot at an official Kryterion testing center.
+- In-Person Testing Center: If you prefer a quiet, formal environment, you can book a seat at a Kryterion testing center.
+These sites provide the hardware and a space free from interruptions, which helps some people focus better.

 Final Preparations for Peak Performance